TITLE 89: SOCIAL SERVICES

 4) Be enforceable.

 c) Child care staff shall help individual children develop self-control and assume responsibility for their own actions.
+Imposing physical activity or withholding active play shall not be used on children as a form of discipline.

 1) Limits and consequences shall be clear and understandable to the child, consistently enforced and explained to the child before and as part of any disciplinary action.